 Weighted blankets provide deep pressure input and can be used as a calming tool.
 The calming effects have been found to decrease activity level, increase focus, and improve sleep.
 Lap pads and “lap snakes” are similar tools but are smaller in size and more commonly used during seated tasks.
 They can be placed either on the child’s lap or shoulders.

-weighted blanket or “lap snake” can be a helpful sensory strategy for someone who has sensory processing disorder (SPD).
-For more information about sensory processing, please refer to our website at https://childrenstherapycorner.com/services/occupational-therapy or the Sensory Processing Disorder Foundation at http://www.spdfoundation.net/about-sensory-processing-disorder.html.
+A weighted blanket or “lap snake” can be a helpful sensory strategy for someone who has sensory processing disorder (SPD).
+For more information about sensory processing, please refer to our website at http://childrenstherapycorner.com/services/occupational-therapy or the Sensory Processing Disorder Foundation at http://www.spdfoundation.net/about-sensory-processing-disorder.html.
 If you feel that your child may be struggling with sensory processing, it is important to discuss these concerns with your physician and receive an evaluation by an occupational therapist.
 If your child has already been diagnosed with Sensory Processing Disorder, consult with your occupational therapist about the benefits of using a weighted blanket or “lap snake” with your child.

 There are thousands of weighted blanket options available; performing a Google search yields over 1,000,000 references.
 If you’re feeling crafty, you may want to explore making a weighted blanket or “lap snake” on your own.
 Below, a link is provided for making a weighted blanket and instructions for sewing a “lap snake”: